cyfinoid/cloudpeep/DEPLOYMENT.md

 2. Open `index.html` in a browser
 3. Use browser developer tools for debugging
 4. Modify cloud scanners in `cloud/` directory
-5. Update service metadata in `services.js`
+5. Update service metadata in `js/services.js` and `js/service-metadata.js`

 ## 📈 Performance Metrics